getlarge/nx-heroku/README.md

 ## Conventions

-The application names deployed on Heroku are composed with the pattern `${appPrefixName}-${appName}-${environment}`.
+The application names deployed on Heroku are composed with the pattern `${appPrefixName}-${projectName}-${environment}`, where

+- `appPrefixName` is the prefix name of the Heroku app, it can be customized via the `appNamePrefix` option.
+- `projectName` is the name of the Nx project.
+- `environment` is the Heroku pipeline stage (development, staging or production), it can be customized via the `config` option.

-Due to some length limitations (32 characters), the environment name is shortened and the application name might shorten as well.
+Due to some length limitations (32 characters), the environment name is shortened and the application name might be shortened as well.

 Examples: